• Skip to main content

 In one of my previous posts I discussed a simple office call bell circuit for facilitating an easy and foolproof communication across the rooms and the headoffice.

-In this post we discuss a call bell system for hospital installation in order to facilitate communication between the patients and the nurses who may situated in different rooms or destinations across the hospital premise.
+In this post I have explained a call bell system for hospital installation in order to facilitate communication between the patients and the nurses who may situated in different rooms or destinations across the hospital premise.

 Hospital Room Call Bell Circuit